 This fund works to support projects involving young people aged 14-25.

 Launched and run by Leicestershire and Rutland Community Foundation, Women in Philanthropy is a network of women building a sustainable fund to support 3 local charities per year.
-In 2016, the chosen WiP charities are The Bridge – Homelessness to Hope; New Futures and The Sustainable Land Trust.
+In 2017, the chosen WiP charities are Centre for Fun & Families; New Dawn New Day and The Evington Centre ward for advanced dementia.